Frank Rosenblatt: Perceptron

 Rosenblatt's book Principles of Neurodynamics: Perceptrons and the Theory of Brain Mechanisms, published by Spartan Books in 1962, summarized his work on perceptrons at the time.
+The book was previously issued as an unclassified report No. 1196-G-8, on 1961 March 15, through the Defense Technical Information Center.

 The book is divided into four parts.
 The first gives an historical review of alternative approaches to brain modeling, the physiological and psychological considerations, and the basic definitions and concepts of the perceptron approach.
 The second covers three-layer series-coupled perceptrons: the mathematical underpinnings, performance results in psychological experiments, and a variety of perceptron variations.
 The third covers multi-layer and cross-coupled perceptrons, and the fourth back-coupled perceptrons and problems for future study.

+The cross-coupled perceptron machines are currently known as Hopfield networks.
+Rosenblatt proved some conditions under which it would settle into an equilibrium.

 Rosenblatt used the book to teach an interdisciplinary course entitled "Theory of Brain Mechanisms" that drew students from Cornell's Engineering and Liberal Arts colleges.

 Rat brain experiments

+Beginning in 1963, Rosenblatt's interest turned to the theoretical explanation of memories, such as the question of how a human memory works over a lifetime.
+He designed and mathematically analyzed some neural network models of memory, but no convincing simulation experiment was conducted.

-Around the late 1960s, Rosenblatt began experiments within the Cornell Department of Entomology on the transfer of learned behavior via rat brain extracts.
+Around the late 1960s, inspired by James V. McConnell's experiments with memory transfer in planarians, Rosenblatt began experiments within the Cornell Department of Entomology on the transfer of learned behavior via rat brain extracts.
 Rats were taught discrimination tasks such as Y-maze and two-lever Skinner box.
-Then their brains were extracted and injected into untrained rats that were subsequently tested in the discrimination tasks to determine whether or not there was behavior transfer from the trained to the untrained rats.
+Their brains were then extracted, and the extracts and their antibodies were injected into untrained rats that were subsequently tested in the discrimination tasks to determine whether or not there was behavior transfer from the trained to the untrained rats.
 Rosenblatt spent his last several years on this problem and showed convincingly that the initial reports of larger effects were wrong and that any memory transfer was at most very small.
+He also supervised some PhD students who investigated the role of DNA on memory.

 Other interests

 Astronomy

 Rosenblatt also had a serious research interest in astronomy and proposed a new technique to detect the presence of stellar satellites.
 He built an observatory on a hilltop behind his house in Brooktondale about 6 miles east of Ithaca.
-When construction on the observatory was completed, Rosenblatt began an intensive study on SETI (Search for Extraterrestrial Intelligence).
+The possibility of extraterrestrial intelligence fascinated him; he joined the search for extraterrestrial intelligence from his observatory.
+He also studied photometry and developed a technique for "detecting low-level laser signals against a relatively intense background of non-coherent light".